 The flavor of the herbs in the meat is amazing.
 MaryJo even mentioned that this was the tastiest chicken I had ever made.

-Simple chicken brine…that’s good enough for me.
+Simple chicken thigh brine…that’s good enough for me.

 Simple Chicken Brine For Grilling